 Vice Device

-By the time I went to bed I knew I was in trouble…it also doesn’t help that I have my cell phone as an alarm, and the ringer is a song I know too well.
-So it didn’t serve to wake me today and I almost made my son miss the bus.
+By the time I went to bed, I knew I was in trouble.
+It also doesn’t help that I have my cell phone as an alarm, and the ringer is a song I know too well.
+So it didn’t serve to wake me today, and I almost made my son miss the bus.
 He managed to make the bus, but I forgot to pack his extra fruit in his lunchbox, and to add insult to injury, he didn’t even get to take a bite of his breakfast.

-I thought the bus was going to pull away from the curb, and I had prepared myself to drive him to school, but the bus driver paused and I had to get him on it otherwise it would have seemed a waste.
+I thought the bus was going to pull away from the curb, and I had prepared myself to drive him to school, but the bus driver paused, and I had to get him on it, otherwise it would have seemed a waste.
 But now, I have this heavy mantle of guilt because my son went to school without his breakfast, and it’s all my fault.

-I did call the school and made arrangements for him to eat breakfast there.
+I called the school and made arrangements for him to eat breakfast there.
 It’s not the same, and it’s a paltry reparation given what I did, but it’s the best I can do in this short a time.
 I feel a little better knowing he isn’t going to starve until lunch time, but it still leaves me feeling like a very bad person.

 The constant failures of motherhood.